uqtmiller/uqtmiller.github.io/_pages/about.md

   - /about.html
 ---

-I am a professor in the [School of Electrical Engineering and Computer Science](https://eecs.uq.edu.au/) at [The University of Queensland](https://www.uq.edu.au/), Brisbane, Australia.
+I am a professor in the [School of Electrical Engineering and Computer Science](https://eecs.uq.edu.au/) at [The University of Queensland](https://www.uq.edu.au/), Meaanjin/Brisbane, Australia.

 My primary area of expertise is in artificial intelligence, with particular emphasis on: